JoshuaH-sudo/Smunch_technical_assighment/README.md

 Using React-router allowed me to complete this assignment on time.

 ### Elastic UI (EUI)
-This is a UI library that I have alot of experienced in, as it can make an app look beautiful with minimal effort.
-It helped a lot with development and made it easier to implement modals, comments and page layouts.
+This is a UI library that I have a lot of experience in, as it can make an app look beautiful with minimal effort.
+It helped a lot with development and made it easier to implement models, comments and page layouts.

 ### Further Improvements
 There are a lot of things I would like to further improve the application if I had time to do so.